Instagram tests using AI, other tools for age verification

 “It’s problematic because there are a lot of known biases with trying to identify by things like age or gender,” Murray said.
 “You’re essentially looking at a stereotype and people just differ so much.”

 A 2019 study by a U.S. agency found that facial recognition technology often performs unevenly based on a person’s race, gender or age.
 The National Institute of Standards and Technology found higher error rates for the youngest and oldest people.
-Yoti’s own published analysis of its results reveals a similar trend, with slightly higher error rates for women and people with darker skin tones.
+There’s not yet such a benchmark for age-estimating facial analysis, but Yoti’s own published analysis of its results reveals a similar trend, with slightly higher error rates for women and people with darker skin tones.

 Meta’s face-scanning move is a departure from what some of its tech competitors are doing.
 Microsoft on Tuesday said it would stop providing its customers with facial analysis tools that “purport to infer” emotional states and identity attributes such as age or gender, citing concerns about “stereotyping, discrimination, or unfair denial of services.”